-Along with Twenty Nineteen and Frontity Chakra Theme, the Twenty Twenty theme is a great option if you prefer to use a theme as the base for your site instead of starting one from scratch.
+Along with the Twenty Nineteen and the Frontity Chakra Theme, the Twenty Twenty theme is a great option if you prefer to use a theme as the base for your site instead of starting one from scratch.
 If you are new to the framework, it will also allow you to get your site up and running easily.

 Twenty Twenty’s Theme Features